ferizco/nichash/SECURITY.md

 ## Questions

-For any other security-related questions, please use [GitHub Issues](https://github.com/ferizco/Nichash/issues) or [GitHub Discussions](https://github.com/ferizco/Nichash/discussions) if available.
+For any other security-related questions, please use [GitHub Issues](https://github.com/ferizco/Nichash/issues)